eyalgolan/ConsulOnDockerDemo/README.md

 # ConsulOnDockerDemo
-A project I've made a few years back - Consul running inside docker containers.
+A project I've made a few years back - Consul on docker containers.

-Note that this project was built in 2015, and both Docker and Consul made significant since then.
+Note that this project was built in 2015, and both Docker and Consul made significant changes and upgrades since then.

 # Setup
-How to setup Consul on containers:

 Start leader:
 ```